jonahkeegan/data-dictionary-agency/memory-bank/activeContext.md

 Initial validation confirms that the core components are working as expected:

 - Repository connector successfully interacts with GitHub API
-- Format detection correctly identifies JSON and CSV formats
+- Format detection correctly identifies all 12 target formats
 - Type inference system properly enhances type information with high confidence
+- Relationship detection successfully identifies connections between schemas
+- Visualization engine successfully renders entities and relationships
 - API endpoints return appropriate responses for all operations
 - Docker containerization works for the development environment
 - Unit tests are passing for all implemented components

-Further validation and testing are needed for performance at scale and the remaining format parsers.
+Further validation and testing are needed for:
+- Performance at scale with large repositories and complex schemas
+- Integration of visualization engine with relationship detection system
+- Web UI framework implementation and integration
+- End-to-end testing with real-world repositories